flashbots/suave-specs/specs/rigil/kettle.md

 ### Confidential Compute Process

-Confidential compute is defined by the use of an [off-chain function call](https://docs.soliditylang.org/en/latest/contracts.html#view-functions), signified in solidity via the `view` modifier.
+Confidential compute is defined by the use of an [offchain function call](https://docs.soliditylang.org/en/latest/contracts.html#view-functions), signified in solidity via the `view` modifier.

 These view functions are used with plaintext access to decrypted data to perform confidential computation on the decrypted data.
 Results and a signature of integrity are propagated along with the initial request.
 The confidential data is propagated separately via the confidential data store, but other Kettles do not need the underlying data as they will trust any valid signature attesting to the computation's integrity.